 Research has unlocked fascinating information into the coffee naps, suggesting that combining caffeine and an afternoon nap could be more effective at making you feel alert than having either individually.

-We’ll dive into the science of why this works so well and give you some tips on how to take a coffee nap the right way.
-If you’ve been looking for an edge at work or school, this could be a game changer.
+We’ll dive into the science behind this and give you some tips on how to take a coffee nap the right way.
+If you’ve been looking for an edge at work or school, this could be a game-changer.

 Find a Comfortable Place

-You’ll need a cozy spot to lie down either at home or the office.
-If you’re at school or work in a cubicle, try napping in your car or find a spot in the library or an unused room.
-Wherever you choose, make sure you’ll be uninterrupted for the duration of your 20-minute session.
+You will need a cozy spot to lie down either at home or the office, ideally, one that is cool and dark to help foster tiredness.
+If you are at school or work in a cubicle, you could nap in your car, or you can try to find a spot in the library or an unused room.
+Wherever you choose, make sure you will be uninterrupted for the duration of your 20-minute session.

 Set Your Alarm